Por Amor (1997 TV series)

 Por Amor (English: Anything For Love) is a Brazilian telenovela created by Manoel Carlos, starring Regina Duarte and Gabriela Duarte in the main roles.
-It replaced A Indomada and preceded Torre de Babel, and was the 55th telenovela to be aired by TV Globo.
+It replaced A Indomada and preceded Torre de Babel, and was the 55th telenovela to be aired by Rede Globo.

 Production

 "What would you be able to do for love?" it was the motto of the advertising campaign for the release of the novel.

 For the second time, Regina Duarte was a Helena de Manoel Carlos - the first out in História de Amor (Love History), in 1995.
 For the actress, even Por Amor would have been História de Amor 2 – because of the approach of the mother-daughter relationship.
 The actress's third Helena would come later, in Páginas da Vida (Pages of Life), in 2006.
 The name, used by the author in almost all of his novels since Baila Comigo (1981), has become a mark of style and gives unity to his work, creating a bond between the strong and charming "middle-class heroines" as he usually does. characterize their Helenas.
 Only in Sol de Verão (1982) did the author not include a Helena in his story.

 Manoel Carlos tells that he wrote the synopsis of Por Amor in 1983, but, involved with other projects, postponed the plot.
 For this story, the author was inspired by the only love he believes to be absolutely unquestionable: the maternal.

 The author says that he relied on common people and personal dramas to write the plots and characters of Por Amor.
 Orestes (Paulo José), for example, was born from a conversation with a friend of his.
 The two concluded that every family has an alcoholic, a former alcoholic or a potential alcoholic.

 Director Paulo Ubiratan died during the novel on March 28, 1998.
 Ricardo Waddington, who already directed the plot, took over the general direction of Por Amor.